openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ### Key generation procedure {#ecc-dilithium-generation}

 The implementation MUST independently generate the Dilithium and the ECC component keys.
-The dilithium component is generated as specified in [DILITHIUM-Subm] and the artifacts are encoded in native format as fixed-length octet strings as defined in {{dilithium-signature}}.
+Dilithium key generation follows the specification in [DILITHIUM-Subm] and the artifacts are encoded in native format as fixed-length octet strings as defined in {{dilithium-signature}}.
 For ECC this is done following the relative specification in {{RFC7748}},